You Can Screen for Type 1 Diabetes Autoantibodies—When Will it Become Standard Childhood Healthcare?

 TrialNet risk screening is free to relatives of people with type 1 diabetes.
 If you are eligible, you can choose the screening option you prefer—order an at-home test kit to take to a local lab for processing or visit one of TrialNet’s locations across the country at no cost to you.
 Screening costs should not be a top concern.
 Tests should be affordable and accessible to all as they become available.
 The screening costs of the German study were kept low by using a relatively inexpensive and sensitive pre-screening method, for example.
 To determine screening eligibility in the U.S., all you have to do is answer a few simple questions.

-Screening results typically take 4-6 weeks to process.
+Screening results typically take four to six weeks to process.
 If you or your child have the markers of type 1 diabetes, TrialNet will schedule a follow-up visit to determine eligibility for a prevention study.
 There may also be other testing resources near you—talk with your healthcare team to learn more about what’s available in your area.
 They should have the best awareness.

 What’s next in type 1 diabetes autoantibody screening?